Working with Emotion Across Cultures

 This event is being co-sponsored by Sierra Meadows Behavioral Health who is providing the venue location at their facility in central Fresno on Fir (one block north of Herndon), between Cedar and Maple.
 The facility is located at 1781 E. Fir Suite 102, Fresno, CA 93720.
 See map below for directions.

-Continuing Education: Six (6) continuing education credits provided by Central Valley Behavioral Health, an authorized provider of continuing education credit through the American Psychological Association (APA).
+Continuing Education: Three (3) continuing education credits provided by Central Valley Behavioral Health, an authorized provider of continuing education credit through the American Psychological Association (APA).

 This course meets the California Board of Psychology requirements to become, or maintain, a licensed psychologist's status as a clinical supervisor of unlicensed associates, interns, or students.
 This course meets SOME of the requirements of the California Board of Behavioral Science to function as a clinical supervisor.
 Participants are encouraged to review the requirements through their specific licensing boards to ensure regulatory compliance.